Bowen999/lipid-plus-docs/TUTORIAL.md

 | ST     | ST       | 1         | Sterol                                   | Sterol Lipids            |

 ## Data Source
+The model outputs probabilities for each of the three components: adduct, class, and plsf.
+For rule-based class classification, the probability is 0.8 if it's the unique intersection of the exact mass and the MS/MS diagnostic ion.

+`pred_confidence = (plsf × adduct × class) ^ (1/3)`
+Each confidence value has a minimum floor of 0.01 applied before calculation.
+This prevents an extremely low value from making the final score near zero.

+## Data Source
 The **LIPID+** dataset is aggregated from the following MS libraries and resources:

 * [**MS-DIAL Lipidome Atlas**](https://static-content.springer.com/esm/art%3A10.1038%2Fs41587-020-0531-2/MediaObjects/41587_2020_531_MOESM5_ESM.zip)